-Pediatric palliative care, often called “supportive care” is a relatively new concept that has different meanings to different people and institutions.
+Pediatric palliative care, often called “supportive care” has different meanings to different people and institutions.
 Quality of living and control of pain are generally top priorities.
-Ideally, it means comprehensive, family-centered, humane care for a seriously ill child and his (her) family from the moment of diagnosis through to a cure, or to death, if a cure cannot be found.
+Ideally, it means comprehensive, family-centered, compassionate care for a seriously ill child and his (her) family from the moment of diagnosis to a cure, or to end-of life, if a cure cannot be found.

 It is a team or interdisciplinary effort, with a care coordinator who makes sure the family is included.
-Physician, nurse, social worker, spiritual leader, grief counselor, pharmacist, volunteer and family members are examples of people who work together to provide care, pain management and bereavement support to ensure the best possible quality of life for the ill child and for everyone involved.
-There is a growing awareness in the Pittsburgh region and around the country of the importance of this kind of care for all children and their families.
+Physician, nurse, social worker, spiritual leader, grief counselor, pharmacist, volunteer and family members are examples of people who work together to provide care, pain management and bereavement support to ensure the best possible quality of life for the child and for everyone involved.
+There is a growing awareness around the country of the importance of this kind of care for all children and their families.
 Programs are being launched, education is being promoted, research is being done and state and national and international organizations are working hard to see that newly enacted policies will enable the process.

 With children, one does not have to give up hope for a cure.
 Children’s bodies are strong and resilient – sometimes, in spite of serious injury or illness, medical surprises, even miracles, do occur.
-Children’s hospice provides the kind of comprehensive palliative care that is described above, from the time of diagnosis through to a cure, or to death, if a cure is not found.
-Sometimes families, medical professionals and patients themselves, if old enough, decide that the time has come to let go and allow death to come, rather than trying one more treatment.
-A family should never be forced to accept this.
+Children’s hospice provides the kind of comprehensive palliative care that is described above, from the time of diagnosis through to a cure, or to end-of-life, if a cure is not found.
+Sometimes families, medical professionals and patients themselves, if old enough, decide that the time has come to let go and allow death to come, rather than trying additional treatments that could bring about discomfort, pain or distress.

-Palliative care programs and children’s hospice often work closely together, assuring that a child and his (her) family receive “seamless” care.
+Palliative care programs and children’s hospice often work closely together, assuring that a child and his (her) family receive personalized, comprehensive care.
 Hospice sometimes allows a child to be home with his siblings and extended family instead of being a patient at the hospital.
 Every attempt is made to provide respite for the family, a break from the constant challenge of care giving.
-Volunteers can help with light chores or errands and though seldom caring for the patient, can care for healthy siblings who also need attention and perform various other tasks as identified by the caregivers and child.
+Volunteers can help with light chores or errands, work with healthy siblings who also need attention and perform various other tasks as identified by the caregivers and child.

 Absolutely – even if you are asking the same question many times.
 You are facing a totally new kind of experience.
 Often you are too tired or too frightened to understand what you’ve been told.
 The hospital staff will be using words and abbreviations that are unfamiliar to you, sometimes not even in your own language.
 (In this case, ask if it is possible to have someone help you with translation.)
 It is your right to know and understand as much as possible about your child’s condition and treatment.

 Helpful Hint: Get a small notebook or a PPCC Care Plan Book you can carry with you at all times.
 Write down the questions you have, so that when the doctor or nurse appears, you will not forget to ask him or her for an answer.
 Then write down the answer so you won’t forget it.